How to Prepare for the Casper Test to Get Into Medical School (2026)

 • Communication

-• Familiarity with the medium (video or typed test)
+• Familiarity with the medium (video vs. typed test)

-Since the 2023–2024 application cycle, programs will receive an aggregate Casper score based on the applicant’s typed and video responses.
+Since the 2023-2024 application cycle, programs will receive an aggregate Casper score based on your typed and video responses.
+As of the 2025-2026 cycle, typed responses will be scored individually, whereas all questions within a scenario used to be scored together.

-The test developers claim that situational judgment tests like Casper are relatively immune to test prep; studying for Casper is unlikely to boost your score.
-However, some research has demonstrated that applicants do benefit somewhat from advanced preparation.
+According to Acuity, Casper is relatively immune to test prep.
+However, some research has demonstrated that applicants do benefit from advanced preparation.

 • Ensure you can type at least 40 words per minute without major grammatical errors.
 (We recommend this free typing speed test.)